fabiocozzolino/fabiocozzolino.github.io/_posts/2024-02-20-CQRS-con-NET-e-AWS.md

 The Amazon Aurora read replicas are synchronized continuously with the primary database to ensure that the data is always up to date.
 This ensures that, in the event of a loss, one of the read replicas can be promoted to the primary database to ensure continuity of service.

-## Configuring Amazon Aurora and the read replicas.
+## Configuring Amazon Aurora and the read replicas

 The replication capability of Amazon Aurora can thus be an additional weapon to enable highly scalable and performant services.